limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

 ### John the Ripper

 Well, what's done is done.
-With both `passwd` and `shadow` made available, I can `unshadow` them and send them to JtR for offline cracking with a password list like "rockyou".
+With both `passwd` and `shadow` made available, I can `unshadow` them and send them to John the Ripper for offline cracking with a wordlist like "rockyou".

 The cracking was completed in seconds.